ioan20ab/Power_BI_Telecom_churn/README.md

 ## Power BI reports on Telecom churn ratio

-# Actionable Insights from the Power BI Reports on Telecom Subscription Churn
+# Analytics and Actionable Insights from the Power BI Reports on Telecom Subscription Churn

 ## Churn Rate and Account Length: